 Frequently Asked Questions

 • URF funding may only be used for equipment, tools, supplies or services required to conduct a project.
 URF funding may be used for travel to conduct research, but not to present a paper at an external conference.
 If you are searching for funding to present your research at a conference, please see our page, "Funding your Research" for ideas on where to get this kind of funding.
-You may also want to apply for the Rising S.T.A.R. grant, or contact ugresearch@txstate.edu to inquire if Honors currently has funding available to send students to conferences.
-The link to apply for Honors funding is here.
-Quanta Services awards include a student and faculty stipend automatically and may be used for additional expenses as well.
+You may also want to apply for the Rising S.T.A.R. grant, or contact ugresearch@txstate.edu.
+The link to apply for Honors College funding is here.
+Quanta Services Fellowships include funding for the student and faculty mentor automatically.

 • All majors and engaged in all types of research

-• Encourages applications from sophomores and juniors who are conducting research for the honors thesis or for thesis projects in their majors.
+• Encourages applications from sophomores and juniors who are conducting research for the honors capstones or for capstone projects in their majors.

 • First-year students are welcome to apply, too, but priority is usually given to students who have a record of scholarly excellence and mentoring relationships with faculty at Texas State.